Spiralbaby/data_cleaning_hw/README.md

-##Homework Assignment for Coursera Data Science Class
+##Getting and Cleaning Data Homework Assignment

 ###Purpose:

 ####This project creates a tidy data set created from raw data of accelerometers from the Samsung Galaxy S smartphone.
-It is a homework assigment for "Getting and Cleaning Data" class offered through coursera.
-In this class we are demonstrating the use of R to get and clean data.

 ###Files included this repo: